[Page updated: 1 June 2022]

 OLIGHT H2R FIRST IMPRESSIONS

 This headlamp is light, seems to be built tough (metal and hard plastic), and has a whopping 2,300 lumens which light up the entire backyard.
 Styling is nice, and some of the added features are helpful (magnetic charging).

 The strap is strong, thick, and soft.
 The headlamp bulb unit is held to the strap by a very strong rubber piece.
 Beam rotates between to any angle (360Â°) which is a first for headlamps I’ve reviewed.

 MATERIALS – CONSTRUCTION QUALITY

 The main unit is metal – and very strong.
 Well made actually.
 It looks more like it was designed in Germany, not China.
 Really quite a nice design and implementation.
 The hard plastic that is in the strap in the front to hold the main lamp unit is strong and well designed as well.
-Really quite happy with styling and materials used.
+Really quite happy with the styling and materials used.

 They added a metal clip which will hold the headlamp firmly on your jacket or other thin material.
 The magnet at the bottom of the headlamp unit is super strong and that’s also a nice touch.